 Monitoring API activity against your rate limit

-You can use the API dashboard in Admin Center to monitor your API activity against your rate limit in the last 24 hours.
-See Tracking API activity against your rate limit in Zendesk help.
+You can use the API usage dashboard in Admin Center to monitor your API activity against your rate limit.
+See Managing API usage in your Zendesk account in Zendesk help.

 The following response headers contain the account's rate limit and the number of requests remaining for the current minute: